felix12145/idv/README.md

 # Setup

 ## Tools you need:
-- Postman: https://www.postman.com/downloads/ or any other tool you can execute http-Requests
+- Postman: https://www.postman.com/downloads/ or any other tool that can execute http-Requests

 # Overview
 ## Here we are going to implement crud-opterations for mongoDB using MongoTemplate